Everything You Should Know About Accoya® Wood

 Acetylated Wood Process

-5. Acetic anhydride is recycled and used in future production batches.
+5. Acetic anhydride is recycled for future use.

 There are many reasons why people favor this type of wood.
 The acetylation process strengthens the wood so it offers better performance, sustainability, durability, and more.